T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning: Method

 \subsection{Preliminaries}

-\paragraph{Pillar-based representation and sparse regional self-attention.} The pillar-based representation is an efficient representation introduced in PointPillars~\cite{lang2019pointpillars}.
+\boldparagraph{Pillar-based representation and sparse regional self-attention.} The pillar-based representation is an efficient representation introduced in PointPillars~\cite{lang2019pointpillars}.
 It divides 3D points into infinite-height voxels and computes pillar-wise features.
 These features can be treated as a pseudo-image in a bird's eye view.
-On top of the pillar-based representation, SST~\cite{lFan_2022_SST} proposes a sparse regional self-attention (SRA) module to address a challenge in applying ViT to sparse LiDAR points.
-SST divides the pillars into non-overlapping windows with a fixed size and then applies self-attention to the non-empty pillars within the same window.
-The receptive field of each pillar is expanded through a window shift operation. \ours and many recent works~\cite{yang_gd-mae_2023, xu_mv-jar_2023, pSun_2022_SWFormer} are built up on the basic block SRA.
+On top of the pillar-based representation, SST~\cite{lFan_2022_SST} proposes a sparse regional self-attention (SRA) module to address challenges in applying ViT to sparse LiDAR points.
+SST divides the pillars into non-overlapping windows and then applies self-attention within each window.
+The receptive field of each pillar is expanded through a window shift operation.
+This window partition and shift make the SRA module achieve a good balance of efficiency and accuracy. \ours and many recent works~\cite{yang_gd-mae_2023, xu_mv-jar_2023, pSun_2022_SWFormer} are built upon the basic SRA block.

+\boldparagraph{Reconstruction pretext task and single-frame baseline.} The original MAE~\cite{kHe_2021_MAE} randomly masks patches of an image and employs a ViT to reconstruct the image.
+To perform this reconstruction pretext task in the LiDAR domain, we follow the concept of the state-of-the-art SSL method GD-MAE~\cite{yang_gd-mae_2023} which operates on a single frame.
+The framework encompasses several key stages, \ie voxelization, masking, encoding, dense feature recovery, and reconstruction.
+Through this pretext task, GD-MAE acquires valuable weights for the encoder, which are later utilized for downstream tasks.

+\boldparagraph{Analysis.} Up to this point, a common approach has been to employ a single-frame reconstruction pretext task for LiDAR points.
+However, incorporating historical frames poses a non-trivial challenge.
+One straightforward approach is to concatenate two point clouds after aligning them with ego-poses, similar to the three-frame variant of SST~\cite{lFan_2022_SST}.
+However, as shown in Fig.~\ref{fig:veh_example}, while concatenation helps to identify static objects effectively, it introduces challenges for detectors when dealing with moving objects.
+We provide quantitative results in Tab.~\ref{tab:two_frames}.
+To address this problem, we suggest learning from past data in a latent space.